alexliesenfeld/health/README.md

 You don't need to stick with one check type!
 You can easily mix check types however it makes sense for your application.

+## Caching

+Health check responses are cached to avoid sending too many request to the services that your program checks and to mitigate "denial of service" attacks.
+The [TTL](https://en.wikipedia.org/wiki/Time_to_live) is set to 1 second by default.
+If you do not want to use caching altogether, you can disable it using the `health.WithDisabledCache()` configuration option.

 ## Failure Tolerance